 Progress in Human Geography requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
 Please visit the Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

 Progress in Human Geography and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
-We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of articles published in the journal.
+We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
-Submitted articles may be checked using duplication-checking software.
-Where an article is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article (removing it from the journal); taking up the matter with the head of department or dean of the author’s institution and/or relevant academic bodies or societies; banning the author from publication in the journal or all SAGE journals, or appropriate legal action.
+Submitted articles may be checked with duplication-checking software.
+Where an article, for example, is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

 Progress in Human Geography offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.